References to the Antichrist in ecclesiastical writings

 The concept of the Antichrist has been a vigorous one throughout Christian history, and there are many references to it and to associated concepts both in the Bible and in subsequent ecclesiastical writings.

 New Testament

 The words antichrist and antichrists appear four times in the First and Second Epistle of John.
 1 John chapter 2 refers to many antichrists present at the time while warning of one Antichrist that is coming.
 The "many antichrists" belong to the same spirit as that of the one Antichrist.
-John wrote that such antichrists deny "that Jesus is the Christ", "the Father and the Son", and would "not confess Jesus came in the flesh.": a probable reference to the Gnostic claim that Jesus was not human, but only a spirit.
+John wrote that such antichrists deny "that Jesus is the Christ", "the Father and the Son", and would "not confess Jesus came in the flesh."

 Related terms

 Many commentators, both ancient and modern, identify the Man of Sin in 2 Thessalonians chapter 2 as the Antichrist, even though they vary greatly in who they view the Antichrist to be.
 Paul provides greater detail than found in John's letters.
 He uses the term "Man of Sin" (sometimes translated son of perdition or man of lawlessness) to describe what John identifies as the Antichrist.

 Paul writes that this Man of Sin will possess a number of characteristics.
 These include "sitting in the temple", opposing himself against anything that is worshiped, claiming divine authority, working all kinds of counterfeit miracles and signs, and doing all kinds of evil.
 Paul notes that "the mystery of lawlessness" (though not the Man of Sin himself) was working in secret already during his day and will continue to function until being destroyed on the Last Day.
 His identity is to be revealed after that which is restraining him is removed.

 The term is also often applied to prophecies regarding a "Little horn" power in Daniel 7.
 Daniel 9:27 mentions an "abomination that causes desolations" setting itself up in a "wing" or a "pinnacle" of the temple.
 Some scholars interpret this as referring to the Antichrist.
 Some commentators also view the verses prior to this as referring to the Antichrist.
 Jesus references the abomination from Daniel 9:27, 11:31, and 12:11 in Matthew 24:15 and Mark 13:14 when he warns about the destruction of Jerusalem.
 Daniel 11:36-37 speaks of a self exalting king, considered by some to be the Antichrist.

 Antiochus Epiphanes attempted to replace worship of Yahweh with veneration of himself, and was referred to in the Daniel 8:23-25 prophecy.
 His command to worship false gods and desecration of the temple was seen by Jerome as prefiguring the Antichrist.

 Several American evangelical and fundamentalist theologians, including Cyrus Scofield, have identified the Antichrist as being in league with (or the same as) several figures in the Book of Revelation including the Dragon, the Beast, the False Prophet, and the Whore of Babylon.